How to Play the Cajon: Everything You Need to Know

 On the treble side, using drum set cymbals, such as splashes, offers an innovative sound texture that captivates both performers and audiences.
 These cymbals are also played with hands, just like the cajon.

-While many musicians have modified the cajon in modern history, as music evolves, it is only a matter of time before we see more unique ways to approach this remarkable instrument.
+While many musicians have modified the cajon over the years, as music evolves, it is only a matter of time before we see more unique ways to approach this remarkable instrument.

 Electronic Additions